Flodurs/EvoForts/README.md

 !WARNING!: This repo is NOT ready to compile/execute.
 You need a valid Forts Version to use this!
 There is no release planned yet.
 This thing is probably staying under construction for ever.

+Have a look at the Wiki to get a bit of explanation affecting certain stuff.

 Plan:
 A Python script (EvoForts.py) is creating random build order Instruction files.
 These are ready to use mods for Forts which are derived from a Template file (buildOrderTemplate.lua).